-Darling Brew has a collection of 11 beers and includes a light lager, a pale ale and an Indian ale.
-The signature drink is an extreme lager named Slow Beer, which is complimented by an ever-growing range of Darling Brew beers including Silver Back, Rogue Pony, Gypsy Mask, Thunder Bird, Sunglazer, Black Mist, Bone Crusher and Slow Beer.
+Darling Brew has a collection of 11 beers and includes a light lager, a pale ale and an Indian Ale.
+The signature drink is an extreme lager named Slow Beer, which is complemented by an ever-growing range of Darling Brew beers including Silver Back, Rogue Pony, Gypsy Mask, Thunder Bird, Sungazer, Black Mist, Bone Crusher and Slow Beer.
 Each one a ‘slow beer’ experience.

-Darling Brew beer can be purchased or enjoyed at the new Tasteroom & Brewery at 48 Caledon Street in Darling.
+Darling Brew beer can be purchased or enjoyed at the new Darling Brew Tasteroom & Brewery at 48 Caledon Street in Darling.

 The food on offer is seasonal and locally sourced.
 New seasonal beers bring new food pairings ensuring a menu that is varied and interesting offering a smorgasbord of Darling’s best cheese, permaculture produce like pomegranates and cured meat.
 The restaurant works on a walk-in basis, so there is no need to book, however groups larger than 10 are encouraged to book to avoid disappointment.